 Though the first lesson is typically introductory, it’s still a good idea to show up prepared.
 Some suggested tips are:

-- Bring some water, a few snacks, and make sure to wear some comfortable clothes (as long as it’s proper golf attire).
+- Bring some water, a few snacks, and wear some comfortable clothes (as long as it’s proper golf attire).

 - Bring a small journal to keep track of what the instructor teaches you.